-Regular review of people with a learning

-disability or autism, and where appropriate care

-packages have been adjusted.

-• The Parkwood Centre in Alfreton, Whitemoor in

-Belper and the Outlook Centre in Long Eaton
+The Parkwood Centre in Alfreton, Whitemoor in Belper and the Outlook Centre in Long Eaton

 have been providing very limited emergency

 day service provision for those people for

 whom it has been identified as being

 appropriate to do so, with staff from other

-centres providing outreach services to people

-in place of opening a building (and in doing so
+centres providing outreach services to people in place of opening a building (and in doing so

 following appropriate guidelines about use of

 PPE).
 In the North East, Carter Lane has been

 used by two people to prevent crisis and a

 breakdown of the care at home.
 In the High

 Peak two people again have been supported

 within the Alderbrook building in order to

 prevent crisis.

-A small number of people with a learning

-disability who use building-based day services
+A small number of people with a learning disability who use building-based day services

 have been referred to and have made use of

 the Community Response Unit's services.

 Derbyshire Carers Association has continued

 to offer support to carers who may have seen

 their caring duties increase as a result of day

 centre provision being closed and carers

-emergency plans are being offered.

-Day centre staff have either supported
+emergency plans are being offered.Day centre staff have either supported

 outreach work or have been redeployed to

 Older Adults residential establishments.

 The next review of this decision will take place by

 Adult Care Senior Management Team in the week

-beginning 19 October 2020
+beginning 5 October 2020.

-5 5

-Review by SMT 19 October 2020 notes that
+Review by SMT on week beginning 5 October

+2020 notes that

 a working group has continued to explore options

 for the future of these services.
 This review has

 taken account of the newly published Adult Social

 Care: COVID Winter Plan 2020- 2021.

+Three day centres are being considered in the first

-A 'hub' of practitionary was actablished on the 17
+phase.
+A 'hub' of practitioners was established on

-A 'hub' of practitioners was established on the 17 August to progress reviews and assessments, but
+the 17 August to progress reviews and

-also co-produce the new offer with people with
+assessments, but also co-produce the new offer

-learning disability/Autism, their families and

-carers.
-This group of practitioners are now actively
+with people with learning disability/Autism, their families and carers.
+This group of practitioners are

-working with people with a learning disability and/or who are autistic.
-Four-day centres have been considered in the first phase.
-Parkwood, Newhall, Alderbrook and additionally No limits.
-Property Services and Health and Safety have ensured the buildings are COVID -19 complaint.
-Detailed risk assessments have been compiled which include the following examples ; the recognition of regular cleaning regimes such as surfaces and toilets and the need to train staff to complete this, the creation of individual activity boxes, the creation of groups of staff to create "bubbles", ensuring staff are able to change from outdoor clothing into clothing just to be worn within the centre and laundry of this clothing.
+now actively working with 71 people with a learning disability and/or who are autistic.
+Property Services and Health and Safety are working towards the buildings being "Covid" compliant by October, but it is likely to be some weeks after that before we can safely have people using the facilities.
+This is especially important as we know that many people that we support within day services are very vulnerable, live with vulnerable carers and are often unable to comply with many of the other requirements that are being used to ensure social distancing and infection control.
+For example; staying 2 metres apart, wearing face masks, queuing, waiting outside a room or building and covering a cough or sneeze.
+Ensuring the buildings are COVID -19 compliant is only one aspect.
+Detailed risk assessments are being compiled which include the following examples; the recognition of regular cleaning regimes such as surfaces and toilets and the need to train staff to complete this, the creation of individual activity boxes, the creation of groups of staff to create "bubbles", ensuring staff are able to change from outdoor clothing into clothing just to be worn within the centre and laundry of this clothing.
 The work we have done to prepare for this has revealed that; due to safety measures, there will be a significant impact on the capacity of each centre which is currently looking like only 35% of people who attended historically will be able to attend on any one day.
 We are also exploring transport which has also seen a significant reduction in capacity, requires cleaning and has interdependencies with ensuring children and young people with disabilities are able to attend school.
-It is anticipated that these centres will be able to open to reduced numbers on the 2 of November however exploration is now needed to explore the impact of Tier 2 and Tier 3 local restrictions on these arrangements.
-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 2 November Review by SMT week beginning 02 November 2020 notes that Parkwood, Newhall and No limits are now open to reduced numbers with Alderbrook planning to open as soon as building repair work has been completed to fix damage from a significant leak.
+The following mitigations have been put in place since the original decision was approved, including: